TheKrystalShip/KGSM/README.md

 - `KGSM_ROOT` environmental variable needs to be set, pointing to the directory where `kgsm.sh` is located.
 Example: `KGSM_ROOT=/opt/kgsm` / `KGSM_ROOT=/home/myuser/servers`

+- For Steam games that require an account, `STEAM_USERNAME` & `STEAM_PASSWORD` environmental variables must be set.

 ## Workflow

 Game servers are built from blueprint files (`/blueprints/*.bp`) and optionally override scripts (`/overrides/*.overrides.sh`)